389441

 Same-Store Sales

 Walmart's demand within its existing stores has generally risen over the last two years but lagged behind the broader consumer retail sector.
 On average, the company's same-store sales have grown by 6.3% year on year.
-Given its flat store count over the same period, this performance stems from higher e-commerce sales or increased foot traffic at existing stores.
+Given its declining store count over the same period, this performance stems from higher e-commerce sales or increased foot traffic at existing stores, which is sometimes a side effect of reducing the total number of stores.

 Walmart Year On Year Same Store Sales Growth

-In the latest quarter, Walmart's same-store sales rose 4% year on year.
-By the company's standards, this growth was a meaningful deceleration from the 8.8% year-on-year increase it posted 12 months ago.
-We'll be watching Walmart closely to see if it can reaccelerate growth.
+In the latest quarter, Walmart's same-store sales rose 3.8% year on year.
+This growth was a deceleration from the 7.3% year-on-year increase it posted 12 months ago, showing the business is still performing well but lost a bit of steam.

 Gross Margin & Pricing Power

-Walmart produced a 24% gross profit margin in Q4, flat with the same quarter last year.
+Walmart's gross profit margin came in at 24.8% this quarter, flat with the same quarter last year.
 This steady margin for a retailer like Walmart, which is structurally less profitable than the typical retail business for the reasons mentioned above, signals that it has stable input costs (such as freight expenses to transport goods) and aims to keep prices low for consumers.

 Operating Margin